Ben is an assistant archivist at WNYC.

-Thankfully, that love matured, as all true loves do, gradually manifesting itself as a desire to fulfill his spiritual debt to the history of recorded sound, and in 2013 Ben enrolled in UT’s School of Information, where he would focus on archives, copyright, and audio preservation.
-During his time at the iSchool, Ben worked on several collections for the Briscoe Center for American History and others, and was hand-selected to serve as teaching assistant for the school's audio and copyright courses.
-Ben was also the recipient of the Mary E. Cleveland Centennial Endowed Scholarship and worked for the Historical Music Recording Collection at UT's Fine Arts Library, one of the largest audio archives in the United States.
+That love matured, as all true loves do, gradually manifesting itself as a desire to fulfill his spiritual debt to the history of recorded sound, and in 2013 Ben enrolled in UT’s School of Information, where he would focus on archives, copyright, and audiovisual preservation.
+During his time at the iSchool, Ben worked for the Historical Music Recordings Collection at UT's Fine Arts Library, one of the largest audio archives in the United States.
 He graduated from the iSchool with a Masters of Science in Information Studies in 2015.

 He lives in Brooklyn with his amazing wife Julie and their two cats.
 This is his Survival Kit: